Available in Classic and VPC

 Manage events

 - To use the event management feature, the paid service Cloud Functions is required.
-For details about Cloud Functions, refer to the Service > Compute > Cloud Functions menus in the portal.
+For more information about Cloud Functions, see Services > Compute > Cloud Functions in the NAVER Cloud Platform portal.

 |